MyTooliT/Cleaned-ICOapi/README.md

 - On Linux, it is the first available of:
   - `$XDG_DATA_DIRS`
   - `"/usr/local/share:/usr/share"`
+- On macOS it is the directory `Library/Application Support` in the user’s home folder

 `VITE_BACKEND_FULL_MEASUREMENT_PATH` lets you override the default pathing and tries to create the folder at your supplied location.